rfsilva1/covid19timeseries/README.md

 The code was developed by Bruna Lobato Barreira and Roberto Fray da Silva.

-Reference of the paper: XXX (reference of the paper) To cite this repository: XXX (reference of the paper)
+Reference of the paper: XXX (reference of the paper).
+To cite this repository: XXX (reference of the paper)

 ## To Do (further research, out of the scope of this paper):